itsragedev/itsragedev.github.io/index.md

-# Web Work In Progress
+# Home
+what the fuck